About Gilbert Chlewicki, P.E.

 Chlewicki has expertise in other alternative intersection and interchange designs.
 He has several new geometric designs that will be introduced over the next several years and has great knowledge on the new designs that are currently out there.
 But Chlewicki is a jack of all trades when it comes to transportation.
 He has experience in transportation planning, traffic design and geometric (final roadway) design.
 He has expertise on maintenance of traffic issues.
 He has worked on projects in all of its stages which include planning, design, design-build, and even construction inspection.
 He has significant knowledge on diverse subjects such as traffic calming and transportation demand management.
 He has even done some transit planning.
 He finds transportation solutions that work, which often saves money at the same time.

-Gilbert Chlewicki is currently the president and CEO of Advanced Transportation Solutions, LLC.
-Advanced Transportation Solutions, LLC is a new consulting firm that specializes in solving difficult transportation issues to improve safety, reduce congestion, and find cost efficient solutions through best practices and innovation.
+Mr. Chlewicki is the director of Advanced Transportation Solutions, a division of American Consulting that specializes in solving difficult transportation issues to improve safety, reduce congestion, and find cost efficient solutions through best practices and innovation.
 Chlewicki is also a member of the Operational Effects of Geometrics Committee at TRB and the Management & Operations/ITS Council at ITE.
 He is leading a new working group at TRB on Alternative Intersections.
 His involvement at TRB and ITE is an outward example of how he wants to advance the transportation profession as well as improve transportation issues to better the world we live in.

 Please feel free to contact Chlewicki at email@example.com for information, a presentation, and/or assistance on the diverging diamond interchange or any of your transportation needs.